-a familiar name for a person (often a shortened version of a person's given name)
+a familiar name for a person

 In fact, even in their absence they could not be spoken of too harshly unless we used the

 The Depression must have hit the white section of Stamps with cyclonic impact, but it seeped into the Black area slowly, like a thief with